totrannhauyen/Data-Analyst-Portfolio-Projects/README.md

 - Exploratory Data Analysis (EDA).
 - Correlation Analysis.
 - Dashboard Development with Tableau.
+- Dashboard Development with Power BI.

-These projects were built as part of my learning journey inspired by [Alex The Analyst](https://www.youtube.com/@AlexTheAnalyst).
+These projects were built as part of my learning journey inspired by [Alex The Analyst](https://www.youtube.com/@AlexTheAnalyst) and [Data Tutorials](https://www.youtube.com/@datatutorials1).

 ---